Gladigator/loganath87.github.io/_posts/2026-01-03-ligolo-ng-network-pivoting-guide.md

 Don't close terminals 1 and 2.
 They need to stay running for the tunnel to work.

-## Why I Like Ligolo-ng

-After using it in a real scenario here's what stood out:

-**Speed**: It's fast.
-No noticeable lag even through multiple hops.

-**Simplicity**: Once set up you forget it's there.
-No proxychains configuration.
-No SOCKS proxy.
-Tools just work.

-**Reliability**: It doesn't drop connections randomly.
-The tunnel stays up.

-**Cross-platform**: Works on Linux and Windows targets.
-I only tested Linux but good to know.

 ## When to Use Something Else